SystemsApproach/sdn/intro.rst

 to implement that functionality in an efficient way.
-To ensure high forwarding performance, flow tables were implemented using highly optimized data structures that required specialized memories, like TCAMs.
-As a consequence, they supported only a limited number of entries.
+To ensure high forwarding performance, flow tables were implemented using highly optimized data structures that required specialized memories, like *Ternary Content Addressable Memory (TCAM)*.
+As a consequence, they supported only a limited number of entries, which meant the controller had to be careful about how they were used.

 In short, it proved necessary for the controller to know details about the pipeline in order to install a set of flow rules that the switch could